-There may be some aspect of repetition to the coding activities that makes it a longer to complete.
-No matter, the change was predicted as being time-consuming, complex, destabilizing/disruptive to every else in the development team.
+There may be some aspect of repetition to the coding activities that makes it longer to complete.
+No matter, the change was predicted as being time-consuming, complex, destabilizing/disruptive to everyone else in the development team.

-- There’s also a lot of developers already depending on the code that is subject of the ‘longer to complete’ change, and we do not want them to be slowed down in any way.
+- There are also a lot of developers already depending on the code that is subject of the ‘longer to complete’ change, and we do not want them to be slowed down in any way.

 - No commit pushed to the shared repository should jeopardize the ability to go live.

 For simplicity’s sake, let us say there is code that is ‘to be replaced’, code ‘to be introduced’.

 - Introduce an abstraction around the code that is to be replaced, and commit that for all to see.
 If needed, this can take multiple commits.
 None of those are allowed to break the build, and all of them could be pushed to the shared repository in order, and as done.